Virtual-Technology-Laboratory/SimTimeControls/README.md

 NWbtnPackage
 ------------

-NWbtnPackage is the Nick Woods Button Package and is licensed under CreativeCommons Attribution-ShareAlike (CC BY-SA)
+NWbtnPackage is the Nicholas Woods Button Package and is licensed under CreativeCommons Attribution-ShareAlike (CC BY-SA)